Due NOVEMBER 1, 2020

-By Friday, October 30, students will submit a 6 to 8 page essay that analyzes a significant diplomatic contribution from an American historical figure (not serving as president) during the period between 1921 and 2001.
+By SUNDAY, NOVEMBER 1 [REVISED], students will submit a 6 to 8 page essay that analyzes a significant diplomatic contribution from an American historical figure (not serving as president) during the period between 1921 and 2001.
+Students are also required to submit a short companion video for possible extra credit.

 - Students don’t need prior approval for their subjects, but they should consult with Prof. Pinsker voluntarily over email.